Dana 44, 10 Bolt, Top Fill, Patterned Fins, Differential Cover

 Because the Dana 44 differential has so many uses and variations, read this pdf file on PML Covers for Dana 44 differentials for more information on what to check before replacing your stock cover.

-Do not use this cover on: 2009 and newer Jeeps or GM front ends.
-In 2009, Jeep changed the design of the rear axles and added a vent so a PML cover will not work on newer models.
+Be very careful!
+2009 and newer Jeeps or GM front ends may have a vent.
+In 2009, Jeep changed the design of the rear axles and added a vent so this PML cover will not work on these newer models.
+The suspension can be very close to the stock cover so there may not be any space for a larger differential cover.
+Always check for clearance and fitment.

 Using on Front End